BBQ Pulled Pork Pizza

 - Pizza sauce — storebought pizza sauce is excellent.
 I also sometimes use my homemade marinara sauce for pizza, too.

-- Barbecue sauce — you can get your favorite at the store (we prefer Rendezvous and Stubb’s brands in our house) or you can make your own barbecue sauce
+- Barbecue sauce — you can get your favorite at the store (we prefer Rendezvous and Stubb’s brands in our house) or you can make your own barbecue sauce.

 - Mozzarella cheese — you can get the pre-shredded kind from the store or shred your own!

 - Red onion — also known as purple onions, this is going to add some color and pop to the top of our pizza.
+You could swap this with caramelized onions, if you prefer, for a more subtle and sweeter onion flavor.

 - Chopped parsley or cilantro — these add some brightness after the pizza comes out of the oven.
 It’s optional, but it is beautiful.